rakutenintelligence-api/rakutenintelligence-api.github.io/oauth-authorization.md

 ## Provisioning on Slice

-In order to receive OAuth access tokens on our partner-dev environment, simply click “Sign up for OAuth” on [our developer portal](https://developer.slice.com).
+In order to receive OAuth access tokens on our partner-dev environment, simply click "Sign up for OAuth" on [our developer portal](https://developer.slice.com).
 We will provide you with a client id (GUID) and client secret.
 Please ensure that the client secret is stored in a secure manner.

 Before getting started, log in to the developer portal and enter the URL for Slice to redirect back to at the end of the authorization flow.
 For security reasons this is the only URL that Slice will redirect to and it must match the **redirect_uri** parameter in the authorization steps detailed below.